 - Do you tend to tilt your head to one side?
 Look at old pictures, or ask family -- you may not even be aware of the habit.

-Now, focus on something unmoving in your field of vision -- a window or a tree.
+Now, focus on something in your field of vision that isn’t moving, like a window or a tree.

 - Are the two objects side by side, or is one on top of the other?
-Or are they slightly diagonal?
+Or are they slightly slanted?
 Which one is higher or lower?

-- Are both images clear but simply unaligned with each other?
-Or is one image blurry and the other clear?
+- Are both images clear but not in line?
+Or is one blurry and the other clear?

 - Pretend your field of vision is a clock face.
-Move your eyes around the clock, from noon to six and up to 12 again.
-Is your double vision worse at any clock position?
-Does any position make your double vision improve?
+Move your eyes around the clock, from noon to six and around to 12 again.
+Is your vision worse at any clock position?
+Does any position make it better?

 - Tilt your head to the right, then to the left.
-Do any of these positions improve the double vision, or make it worse?
+Do any of these positions improve your eyesight or make it worse?

-- If weak eye muscles are the cause, or if a muscle has been pinched as a result of injury, surgery may help.
+- If weak eye muscles are to blame, or if a muscle has been pinched as a result of injury, surgery may help.

-If double vision can't be reversed, treatments can help people live with double vision.
-Sometimes, this requires wearing an eye patch or special prism glasses to minimize the effect of double vision.
+If double vision can't be reversed, treatments can help you live with it.
+Special eyewear, like an eye patch or prism glasses, can ease the effects.